-Benign paroxysmal positional vertigo (BPPV) or positional vertigo is a brief, intense episode of vertigo that occurs because of a specific change in the position of the head.
+Benign paroxysmal positional vertigo, known as BPPV or simply "positional vertigo," is a brief, intense episode of vertigo that occurs because of a specific change in the position of the head.
 A person also may experience BPPV when he or she rolls over in bed.
 BPPV sometimes may result from a head injury or aging.

 Labyrinthitis is an infection or inflammation of the inner ear that causes dizziness and loss of balance.
 It frequently is associated with an upper respiratory infection such as the flu.

 Ménière's disease is associated with a change in fluid volume within parts of the labyrinth, one of the structures of the inner ear.
 Ménière's disease causes episodes of vertigo, irregular hearing loss, tinnitus (a ringing or buzzing in the ear), and a feeling of fullness in the ear.
 The cause of Ménèire's disease is unknown.